boschglobal/dse.standards/modelica/fmi-ls-binary-codec/README.md

 This layered standard may be applied to FMUs which implement the FMI 2.0.3 Standard (or later) with the following limitations:

-* Binary variables should be represented by a combination of String (i.e. binary data) and Integer (i.e. binary length) variables.
+* Binary data exchanged by a Codec may be represented by an FMI2 String Variable with appropriate binary-to-text encoding (e.g. ascii85).
 * Codec specification via MIME type can only be achieved by using a String variable.
 The annotation holding a reference to this MIME Type String variable should be located on the String variable representing the binary data.
 * Any files related to the codec libraries should be located in the FMU `resources/dse.standards/binary-codec/<codec>` or `extras/dse.standards/binary-codec/<codec>` folder as appropriate.